 A great way to make a business case is by providing specific examples of how your work has helped the company.
 For example: if you were responsible for increasing sales in one department, provide data on that increase and what was done to get it there.
 This helps managers see concrete results from their employees’ efforts!

 If performance reviews are coming up at work, this blog post covers some tips for self-assessment before speaking with management about expectations moving forward – as well as asking for career advancement opportunities within an organization.
 The first thing to do when preparing for these performance reviews (if they aren’t just happening spontaneously) is to know exactly what you want out of them and why these items matter so much to you.
 Reviewing your evaluation from last year is also important, as it helps to provide a clear outline of what was discussed and how that should be carried out going forward.
 Lastly, building a business case for career advancement opportunities within the company can help make those dreams come true!

 Don’t Take Anything Personally

-Especially if performance reviews are coming up soon, not taking anything personally is extremely important.
+Especially if performance review tips are coming up soon, not taking anything personally is extremely important.
 Even when it feels like someone doesn’t want you around or isn’t interested in your ideas – this might just be a personality clash and nothing more!
 It’s good to keep that in mind during the meeting so there aren’t any misunderstandings later on down the line.